SamWhitehill/Capstone-Project/README.md

 # Capstone-Project: Predict Future Stock Prices
 ## Machine Learning project to predict future stock prices using historical data and technical indicators.

- ### 1. The following python libraries & dependencies are required:
+ ### 1. The following python libraries and dependencies are required:
   keras
   theano*
   numpy